Home » Slices & Bars » Lemon Weetbix Slice

 The nutritional value is then elevated with wholesome ingredients like chia seeds, almond butter and honey.

 These provide an excellent source of fiber, protein and healthy fats.
+This is one of my favorite lemon slice recipes!

 Lemon weetbix slices cut into squares and stack on top of each other